A Review of Manatita's Poem - A Song for My Beloved

 How do You experience the Love of God?

 Here, the inner Sun-like glow of his Master transformed his body just like coal gets transformed by heat.
-The sweet tenderness and elegance of his Master made him stare at Him with awe and he couldn’t find any better comparison to explain all this even among the heavenly Gods because of those glorious virtues of Him.
+The sweet tenderness and elegance of his Master made him stare at Him with awe and he couldn’t find any better comparison to explain all this even among the heavenly Gods because of those glorious virtues present in Him.

 Meaningful Quotes on Gratitude